ShubhrajBhoite/tictactoe_ai/README.md

 # tictactoe_ai
-In this game the computer never loses in a tictactoe game.
+In this game, the computer is unbeatable in tic-tac-toe.